mherchel/herchel.com/src/blog/variables/index.md

 I want the background image to be fixed (meaning that it won't move when scrolled), but that introduces a performance issue: When scrolling on a page that has `background-attachment: fixed;`, the page will continuously repaint on scroll.
 This is expensive for the CPU, and can often lead to situations where the page acts "janky" while scrolling.

-To get around this, I'm creating a `::before` pseudo-element on the `body`, and then fixed positioning it, *and* promoting it to its own composite layer.
+To get around this, I'm creating a `::before` pseudo-element on the `body`, and then fixed positioning it, *and* promoting it to its own composite layer using `backface-visibility: hidden;`.
 This will mitigate any scrolling issues.

 ```css
 body:before {